Martin Luther King Jr. Plaza (Toledo)

 Martin Luther King Jr. Plaza (formerly Central Union Terminal and Central Union Plaza) is the main passenger rail and intercity bus station of Toledo, Ohio.

-Toledo is served by two Amtrak routes: the Capitol Limited, which operates daily between Chicago and Washington, D.C.; and the Lake Shore Limited, which operates daily between Chicago and (via two sections east of Albany) Boston and New York City.

-It is also served by Greyhound Lines and Barons Bus Lines.
+Toledo is served by two Amtrak routes: the Floridian, which operates daily between Chicago and Miami; and the Lake Shore Limited, which operates daily between Chicago and (via two sections east of Albany) Boston and New York City.
+The station is also served by Greyhound Lines and Barons Bus Lines.

 Named for Martin Luther King Jr., the building was designed in Streamline Moderne style by Robert Crosbie.
 It is owned by the Toledo–Lucas County Port Authority.

 History

-1886 Union terminal
+Original building

 A union terminal, built in 1886 in the Gothic style, served several of the major rail lines passing through Toledo.
-Tenant railroads included the Baltimore and Ohio Railroad (B&O), the New York Central Railroad (as well as its subsidiaries, the CCC & St.L.
-(Big Four Railroad) and the Michigan Central Railroad), the Pere Marquette Railroad and the Wabash Railroad.
+Tenant railroads included the Baltimore and Ohio Railroad (B&O); the New York Central Railroad and its subsidiaries, the CCC & St.L.
+(Big Four Railroad) and the Michigan Central Railroad; the Pere Marquette Railroad; and the Wabash Railroad.
 The station caught fire in 1930 but remained standing.
 The damage was later repaired and service resumed.

 A new station was being designed for Toledo, but the Great Depression delayed the construction of it.
 In the 1940s, the Toledo planning commission included rebuilding Union Terminal in a new vision for the city, but the plans were delayed even further by the outbreak of World War II.

+Current building

 Central Union Terminal (1950–1971)

 Considered one of the last of the New York Central Railroad's (NYC) great stations, the Central Union Terminal opened the week of September 17, 1950.
 It was the $5 million crown jewel of the railroad's post-war investment in Toledo, a project that also built eight other buildings and, with the Baltimore and Ohio Railroad, replaced a coal-loading facility in East Toledo with a larger $18.5 million one in Maumee Bay.

 Over the next two decades, the Central Union Terminal was used by four major railroads: the NYC, B&O, Chesapeake and Ohio (C&O), the successor to the Pere Marquette, and the Wabash Railroad.

 The first floor housed baggage services, while the second floor housed a YMCA for train crews.
 The passenger terminal and concourse were on the third floor, while the NYC Toledo division and dispatching offices were on the fourth.

 Major named trains served at the station to late 1950s and early 1960s: